-Field Impacts Mitigation Measures Responsible Monitoring Frequency of Cost and for Indicator Monitoring Source of Air quality Conducting works at Ensure diverting storm water flow during construction shall not lead to inundation and other nuisances in low lying areas.
+Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds temporary silt traps or sedimentation basins along the drainage leading to the water bodies.
+Ensure diverting storm water flow during construction shall not lead to inundation and other nuisances in low lying areas.
 While working across or close to any water body (working along side the Bhubonessar River for laying transmission main), the flow of water must not be obstructed.
 Ensure no construction materials like earth, stone, or appendage are disposed of in a manner that may block the flow of water of any watercourse and cross drainage channels.
 Ensure proper management of spoil disposal due to the excavation for the transmission mains.
 Monitor water quality according to the environmental management plan.
-Construction • Location of • Visual • Cost for dry season and moving large quantity of materials may create dusts and increase in concentration of vehicle-related pollutants (such as carbon monoxide, sulfur oxides, particulate matter, nitrous oxides, and hydrocarbons) which will affect people who live and work near the sites.
-The impacts are negative but short- term, site-specific Damp down exposed soil and any sand stockpiled on site by spraying with water when necessary during dry weather; Use tarpaulins to cover soils, sand and other loose material when transported by trucks.
+Air quality Conducting works at dry season and moving large quantity of materials may create dusts and increase in concentration of vehicle-related pollutants (such as carbon monoxide, sulfur oxides, particulate matter, nitrous oxides, and hydrocarbons) which will affect people who Damp down exposed soil and any sand stockpiled on site by spraying with water when necessary during dry weather; Use tarpaulins to cover soils, sand and other loose material when transported by trucks.
 Unpaved surfaces used for haulage of materials within settlements shall be maintained dust-free.
-Arrangements to control dust through provision of windscreens, water sprinklers, and dust extraction systems shall be provided at all hot-mix plants, batching plants and crushers (if these establishments are being set up exclusively for the Contractor Location of stockpiles; Number of complaints from sensitive receptors; Heavy equipment and machinery with air pollution control devices; Certification that vehicles are compliant with air quality standards. visual inspection by PIU and supervision consultants on monthly basis Frequency and sampling sites to be finalized during detailed design stage and final location of subproject components • Cost for implementation of mitigation measures responsibility of contractor.
+Arrangements to control dust through provision of windscreens, water sprinklers, and dust extraction systems Construction Contractor Location of stockpiles; Number of complaints from sensitive receptors; Heavy equipment and machinery with air pollution control devices; Certification that vehicles are compliant Visual inspection by PIU and supervision consultants on monthly basis Frequency and sampling sites to be finalized during detailed design stage and final location of Cost for implementation of mitigation measures responsibility of contractor.